GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/load_jobs.md

 ![Selection Bar](../images/load_jobs/Image1.png)

 ### Loads By Day
-Bar Graph showing the total output of load jobs (in GB) as well as the number of load jobs carried over the past 7 days.
+The Bar Graph shows the total output of load jobs (in Gigabytes) as well as the number of load jobs carried over the past 7 days.

 ![Loads By Day](../images/load_jobs/Image2.png)

 ### Loads By Table
-Bar Graph showing the number of load jobs carried out over the past 7 days, color coded by the different **tables** the load job was carried out on.
+The Bar Graph shows the number of load jobs carried out over the past 7 days, color coded by the different **tables** the load job was carried out on.

 ![Loads By Table](../images/load_jobs/Image3.png)

 ### Loads By Project
-Bar Graph showing the number of load jobs carried out over the past 7 days, color coded by the different **projects** the load job was carried out on.
+The Bar Graph shows the number of load jobs carried out over the past 7 days, color coded by the different **projects** the load job was carried out on.

 ![Loads By Project](../images/load_jobs/Image4.png)